How to Block Unknown Calls on iPhone (2023)

 go to phone

-3. Tap on Call Blocking & Identification.
-Note that this option may only appear once a call blocking app is downloaded and installed from the App Store, as above.
+3. Tap Call Blocking & Identification.
+Note that this option will only appear once a call-blocking app is downloaded and installed from the App Store.

 enable third party ad blocker app